R and Rstudio

 Tidyverse Container#

-The most popular library for R is the Tidyverse [www], which includes packages like ggplot2, dplyr, and others.
-As you can see in the previous section, it doesn't exist if we use the r-base Docker hub container.
+The most popular library for R is Tidyverse (More information here), which includes packages like ggplot2, dplyr, and others.
+As you can see in the previous section, it doesn't exist if we use the r-base Rocker container.

 Your options are to:

-2. use a Docker container with it pre-installed.
+2. use the Rocker tidyverse container with it pre-installed.

 Option 1, while ok, uses a lot (and I mean a lot) of inodes as well as taking a long time to compile.
 It's much leaner on the cluster and faster to use a pre-built container if you know you'll use the Tidyverse.

-Prior instructions on R user environment apply but once downloaded (the Docker to Apptainer conversion will take a few minutes), it will create a separate SIF file as shown below.
+Prior instructions on R user environment above apply.
+This container will also use the directory you designative in your ~/.Renviron config file.
+Once downloaded (the Docker to Apptainer conversion will take a few minutes), it will create a separate SIF file as shown below.

 INFO: Converting OCI blobs to SIF format